0xAX/linux-insides/Misc/how_kernel_compiled.md

 prepare2: prepare3 outputmakefile asm-generic
 ```

 The first `prepare0` expands to the `archprepare` that expands to the `archheaders` and `archscripts` that defined in the `x86_64` specific [Makefile](https://github.com/torvalds/linux/blob/master/arch/x86/Makefile).
 Let's look on it.
-The `x86_64` specific makefile starts from the definition of the variables that are related to the architecture-specific configs ([defconfig](https://github.com/torvalds/linux/tree/master/arch/x86/configs) and etc.).
+The `x86_64` specific makefile starts from the definition of the variables that are related to the architecture-specific configs ([defconfig](https://github.com/torvalds/linux/tree/master/arch/x86/configs), etc...).
 After this it defines flags for the compiling of the [16-bit](https://en.wikipedia.org/wiki/Real_mode) code, calculating of the `BITS` variable that can be `32` for `i386` or `64` for the `x86_64` flags for the assembly source code, flags for the linker and many many more (all definitions you can find in the [arch/x86/Makefile](https://github.com/torvalds/linux/blob/master/arch/x86/Makefile)).
 The first target is `archheaders` in the makefile generates syscall table:

 ```Makefile
 archheaders: